aidanmelen/terraform-aws-eks-auth/examples/basic/README.md

 Grant access to the AWS EKS cluster by creating a new `aws-auth` configmap with the `map_roles`, `map_user` and `map_accounts`.

 ℹ️ An AWS EKS cluster without managed node groups or fargate profiles will not automatically create the `aws-auth` configmap.
+So this module will create a new configmap with terraform.

 ```hcl
 locals {